 The whole thing is silly.
 There are people out there on big adventure bikes who swear you need one of those.
 And there are those on small capacity bikes who knock them for saying so.
 There shouldn’t be this ‘my bike is right’ club mentality.
 The truth is, travelling is extremely subjective, we all want different things and so different motorcycles suit different people’s needs.

-To figure out what bike suits your needs, here’s what you need to consider and ask yourself:
+To figure out what bike suits your needs, we’ve detailed the main criteria that you need to consider below.

 How much off-roading will I do?